patarapolw/polv/post/2020/09/mac-triple-boot.md

 - Windows 10 is surprisingly fast and less demanding.
     - However, I hate Windows Update.
 It might be good for security, but it is blocking at unpredictable times.
 When that happens, it delays rebooting cycle; both on starting up and shutting down.
 - Xubuntu is without doubt fast, but hardware support is never perfect.
-    - I tried to make three-finger-drag with `mtrack`, [but failed](https://github.com/p2rkw/xf86-input-mtrack/issues/109).
-Then, I successfully use [purely libinput, but not really perfect](https://github.com/marsqing/libinput-three-finger-drag).
+    - I made three-finger-drag with [`mtrack` and successfully](https://int3ractive.com/blog/2018/make-the-best-of-macbook-touchpad-on-ubuntu/).

 ![My Xubuntu](https://dev-to-uploads.s3.amazonaws.com/i/qyeajowmys7q2u293ks3.png)